phoenix125/AtlasServerUpdateUtility/readme.txt

 -------------------
  UPCOMING FEATURES
 -------------------
-- Discord announce shutdown and restart (back online)
 - Second Discord webhook for admin use (announce server info into a separate Discord channel)
-- html documentation
+- html and/or PDF documentation
-- At startup, check for servers still running from the previous AtlasServerUpdateUtility in case of improper shutdown of utility.

 --------------------
  REQUESTED FEATURES  (Unknown whether they'll get added or not)
 --------------------
-- Cross chat
+- Cross chat (I would probably use an existing cross chat util as a "plug in" to this util)
 - 7zip backups
-- CPU Affinity
+- CPU Affinity (Reports state that Atlas itself does a job with CPU, though, so not likely add this one)
 - GUI interface (will take a while to get done)
 - Activate only the server start point: When it detects that a player enters a grid, automatically start surrounding grid servers.
+   (Not as great as it sounds... when someone logs off of a non-home server, that server would have to remain online.
+Eventually, all servers would need to remain online).

 ---------------------------------------------
  To Create Discord Webhook for announcements
 ---------------------------------------------
 Discord announcements are handled through Discord webhooks.
 To create a Discord webhook:
-- In Discord, click the Settings gear icon of the desired Discord channel
+- In Discord, click the Settings gear icon of the desired Discord channel.
-- Click webhooks
+- Click webhooks.
 - Create webhook.
-- Copy and paste the new URL into the AtlasServerUpdateUtility.ini as "URL ###="
+- Copy and paste the new URL into the AtlasServerUpdateUtility.ini as "URL ###=".
 - Then save and restart the AtlasServerUpdateUtility (does NOT require server restart).

 ----------------------------------------------